jrandersen/revit_to_airtable/sprints/sprint2/sprint2.md

 In the response notice the records and ```id:``` of each row in the model sync table.
 In addition, this has all of the record ids from ```Rooms``` table (they are now linked tables in airtable).

 Next, let's parse this info out.
-We iterate over the response to get the items we need, all the while adding in some cases for if there are no linked tables (somehow this could happen, I'm sure.)
+We iterate over the response to get the items we need, all the while adding in some cases for if there are no linked tables (somehow this could happen, I'm sure.).
 ```python
     for sync in getSyncs:
         for record in sync['records']: